meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 Increase Stress to...
 - ...heal a DMG when resting,
 - ...to reroll a failed roll
+- ...turn an incoming crit into a normal hit

 Gain a stress when...
 - ...sleeping in rough conditions